knovoselic/dmoj_in_docker/README.md

 `docker-compose run --rm site python manage.py createsuperuser`

 ## Configuring judge
 By default, `docker-compose.yml` defines one judge container.
 You will need to configure its secret in `judge/config.yml` and in DMOJ admin interface before it will successfully connect.
+Please rebuild judge image when you update `judge/config.yml` file.